 What is inside this this file?

-• mysqlserver : the name of the service.
-This name is used when you use docker-compose command and you want to refer to this specific service (container).
+: the name of the service.
+This name is used when you usedocker-compose

-• container_name : overrides the default alias of the container.
-It's a good practice to use something like <name of the project>_<name of the service> to avoid conflict with other projects.
+: overrides the default alias of the container.
+It's a good practice to use something like<name of the project>_<name of the service>

-• environment : environment variables used inside the container.
+: environment variables used inside the container.volumes

-• volumes : shared folder between your computer and the container.
+: shared folder between your computer and the container.
 You can crate a mapping of your destination folder even if doesn't exist.
-In our example we map our backup folder with /backup folder inside the container.
-Very useful if we want to crate a standard script for restoring the data into the database (e.g. standard seed data shared across devs).
+In our example we map our backup folder with/backup

-• networks : add specific ipv4 IP to our container.
-Setting up a specific IP for your container (service) is very useful when you have to work with different projects or you want to create local DNS aliases for your project.
+: add specific ipv4 IP to our container.
+Setting up a specific IP for your container (service) is very useful when you have to work with different projects or you want to create local DNS aliases for your project.networks → app_net → driver: bridge

-• networks → app_net → driver: bridge this is a default configuration to allow the container to connect to the internet through the host system.
-The name app_net is a the name we want to give to the Docker network, so you can name it wathever makes sense to you.
+is a the name we want to give to the Docker network, so you can name it wathever makes sense to you.
 Refer to the official documentation on custom networks for more information.

-Now let's see our .env file that we are going to use to store the enviornment variables needed for this project:
+file that we are going to use to store the enviornment variables needed for this project:

 ################################################################################